edenreich/cloudflare-dns-updater/README.md

 # Cloudflare-DNS-Updater

-This service update a DNS records on Cloudflare with dynamic public IP-Address.
+This service update DNS records on Cloudflare with dynamic public IP-Address.

 It will check for ip changes every 2 sec by default and update the DNS records on cloudflare once the ip address has been changed.